-Our partner, the Centre for Girls and Interaction, distributed 180 cloth masks and 130 sanitary pads to improve self-esteem and school participation of adolescent girls.
-The funding went towards cloth, strings, and training workshops to teach how to make cloth masks and sanitary pads.
+In Mzuzu, Malawi, the Centre for Girls and Interaction distributed 180 cloth masks and 130 sanitary pads to improve self-esteem and school participation of adolescent girls.
+This project, funded by an AYANA microgrant, covered cloth, strings, and training workshops to teach girls how to make cloth masks and sanitary pads.

 During our first Youth Innovation Lab in 2017, 14-year-old Asha chose the issue of water and sanitation to focus on.
 AYANA funded her hand-washing station idea with a grant from Disney and Youth Service America, which improved school attendance since students weren't falling sick from not washing their hands.
 Young people were involved in every part of the project.